416 pages | 6 x 9 | 12 color, 24 b/w illus.

 View table of contents and excerpt

 "Bitterroot offers a refreshing and overdue new perspective on the complicated and often contradictory life of Meriwether Lewis.
 Patricia Tyson Stroud carefully separates the verifiable facts from the quick judgments of history that have obscured Lewis' character for more than two centuries.
 This is an arresting portrait that challenges the conventional wisdom and makes a compelling case to restore Lewis's reputation to the luster he enjoyed in his lifetime."—Landon Jones, author of William Clark and the Shaping of the WestIn America's early national period, Meriwether Lewis was a towering figure.
 Selected by Thomas Jefferson to lead the expedition to explore the Louisiana Purchase, he was later rewarded by Jefferson with the governorship of the entire Louisiana Territory.
 Yet within three years, plagued by controversy over administrative expenses, Lewis found his reputation and career in tatters.
-En route to Washington to clear his name and to be reimbursed, he died mysteriously in a crude cabin on the Natchez Trace in Tennessee.
+En route to Washington to clear his name, he died mysteriously in a crude cabin on the Natchez Trace in Tennessee.
 Was he a suicide, felled by his own alcoholism and mental instability?
-So most historians have concluded.
+Most historians have agreed.
 Patricia Tyson Stroud reads the evidence to posit another, even darker, ending for Lewis.

-"Bitterroot is a scholarly account of the heroic and tragic life of Meriwether Lewis set in the historical context of early America.
+"Bitterroot is a learned account of the heroic and tragic life of Meriwether Lewis set in the historical context of early America.
 In his amazing career as soldier, explorer, and pioneer naturalist, and later as politician, he had to deal with unsympathetic government bureaucrats and the animosity of scoundrels in all walks of life."—Alfred E. Schuyler, the Academy of Natural Sciences of Drexel University